When is a System Discoverable from Data? Discovery Requires Chaos: Minimal Mathematical Background

 \begin{definition}[Attractor] A set $\mc{A}$ is called an \emph{attractor} for ${\phi_{F}}$ if it is an attracting set such that there are no nontrivial sub-attracting sets, i.e., no attracting set $\mc{A}^{\prime} \subset \mc{A}$ such that $\emptyset \neq \mc{A}^{\prime} \neq \mc{A}$. \end{definition}

-\begin{definition} [Chaos] A map ${f}$ is said to be \emph{chaotic} on an invariant set $\mc{A}$ provided that the following conditions are satisfied: \begin{itemize} \item[(a)] The map $f$ has sensitive dependence on initial conditions when restricted to the attractor $\mc{A}$. \item[(b)] The map ${f}$ is topological transitive on $\mc{A}$, i.e., there exists an ${x}^*$ such that $\operatorname{cl}\left(\Orb{\left({x}^*, {f}\right)}\right)=\mc{A}$. \end{itemize} A set $\mc{A}$ is called a \emph{chaotic attractor} for a map ${f}$ provided that the set $\mc{A}$ is an attractor for ${f}$ and ${f}$ is chaotic on $\mc{A}$. \end{definition}
+\begin{definition} [Chaos] A map ${f}$ is said to be \emph{chaotic} on an invariant set $\mc{A}$ provided that the following conditions are satisfied: \begin{itemize} \item[(a)] The map $f$ has sensitive dependence on initial conditions when restricted to the attractor $\mc{A}$. \item[(b)] The map ${f}$ is topological transitive on $\mc{A}$, i.e., there exists an ${x}^*$ such that $\operatorname{cl}\left(\Orb{\left({x}^*, {f}\right)}\right)=\mc{A}$. \end{itemize} A set $\mc{A}$ is called a \emph{chaotic attractor} for a map ${f}$ provided that the set $\mc{A}$ is an attractor for ${f}$ and ${f}$ is chaotic on $\mc{A}$. \end{definition} An alternative way to present ideas above is through $\omega$-limit sets of trajectories. \begin{definition} The $\omega$-limit set of the trajectory $\gamma$ is defined as